Maiden joint exercise between special forces of India, Egypt underway in Rajasthan | Law-Order

 The participants would also undertake joint planning and drills for special forces operations in a mechanised warfare setting as well as surgical strikes on terrorist camps/ hideouts to include sniping of high-value targets.

-The joint exercise will provide an insight into the culture and ethos of both the armies, thereby fostering military cooperation and interoperability to further strengthen diplomatic relations between India and Egypt, the release added.
+The joint exercise would provide an insight into the culture and ethos of both the armies thereby fostering military cooperation and interoperability to further strengthen the diplomatic relations between India and Egypt, the release added.

 Egyptian President Abdel Fattah El-Sisi is scheduled to arrive in India on January 24.
-He will be the first Egyptian President and the fifth leader from the Middle East to grace the Republic Day celebrations as chief guest.
+He will be the first Egyptian President and the fifth leader from the Middle-East to grace the Republic Day celebrations as the chief guest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)